 - Providing visibility into target system and asset security, reducing risk from elevated application vulnerabilities

-- Providing application control on the endpoint, blacklisting hacking tools
+- Providing application control on the endpoint, block listing hacking tools

 - Analyzing and reporting on privileged user and account behavior, reducing risk from anomalies